Christmas in New York City Itinerary: A Magical 4 Day NYC Christmas Plan

 2. Expect Crowds

 This is one of the busiest times of year in the city.
 Tourist hot spots like Times Square, Bryant Park, and Rockefeller Plaza will be packed.
 Be patient, allow extra time to get places, and remember it’s all part of the festive atmosphere!
 Ho, ho, ho!
-If you are feeling antisocial and want to miss the major crowds you can go early in the morning or late at night to certain places.
+If you are feeling antisocial or just want to skip the crowds, you can go early in the morning or late at night to certain places.

 3. Dress Warm and in Layers